Difocd/actionbook/README.md

 When working with any AI coding assistant (Claude Code, Cursor, etc.), add this to your prompt:

 ```
-"Book an Airbnb in Tokyo.
-Use Actionbook to understand and operate the web page."
+Use Actionbook to understand and operate the web page.
 ```

 The agent will automatically use the CLI to fetch action manuals and execute browser operations.